 Puget Sound's endowed lecture series and guest speakers encompass visiting artists and filmmakers, actors and entertainers, professors, entrepreneurs, business leaders, journalists, and others whose compelling talks spur discussion on and off campus.
-Past speakers include playwright Edward Albee, author Sherman Alexie, filmmaker Spike Lee, The New York Times columnist David Brooks, biologist E.O.
+Past speakers include Pulitzer Prize and New York Times Bestselling author Junot Diaz, filmmaker Spike Lee, The New York Times columnist David Brooks, biologist E.O.
 Wilson, NPR commentator Nina Totenberg, and choreographer Twyla Tharp.

-In addition to endowed lectures and guest speakers, Puget Sound offers a host of presentations by students, faculty members, and invited guests throughout the academic year, including Honors Program thesis presentations, Thompson Hall Science and Mathematics Seminars, and Daedalus Dinners.
+In addition to endowed lectures and guest speakers, Puget Sound offers a host of presentations by students, faculty members, and invited guests throughout the academic year, including Honors Program thesis presentations, science and math seminars, and Daedalus Dinners.
 Many of these events are free and open to the public.

-Puget Sound's student-run governing council, Associated Students of the University of Puget Sound (ASUPS), operates media outlets such as the campus radio station, KUPS 90.1 FM "The Sound," and newspaper, The Trail.
-Additionally ASUPS supports approximately 90 clubs on campus each year based on student interest, including cultural, religious, and service organizations, performing arts groups, and club sports.
-Specific arts clubs and organizations on campus include Anime Club, Bluesion Dance Group, Cirque du Sound, Garden Level (men's a cappella group), Repertory Dance Group, What She Said (women's a cappella group), and more.
+Puget Sound's student-run governing council, Associated Students of the University of Puget Sound (ASUPS), operates media outlets such as campus radio station KUPS 90.1 FM "The Sound" and campus newspaper The Trail.
+Additionally, ASUPS supports approximately 90 clubs on campus each year based on student interest, including cultural, religious, and service organizations, performing arts groups, and club sports.
+Specific arts clubs and organizations on campus include Anime Club, Bluesion Dance Group, Cirque du Sound, What She Said (women's a cappella group), Garden Level (men's a cappella group), Repertory Dance Group, and more.

 Many members of the campus community are involved in the arts scene in the South Sound and beyond, and several of the area's cultural treasures trace their origins to University of Puget Sound, including Tacoma Symphony Orchestra and Tacoma Art Museum.
-Through concerts and performances across the region, artwork showcased in local galleries and shows, an active Community Music Department providing year-round instruction to musicians of all ages and skill levels, and more, Puget Sound helps Tacoma the vibrany arts community it is.
+Through concerts and performances across the region, artwork showcased in local galleries and shows, an active Community Music Department providing year-round instruction to musicians of all ages and skill levels, and more, Puget Sound contributes to Tacoma's vibrant arts community.